webix-hub/docs/data/datatable/subviews.md

 You need to initialize a form view inside of the **subview** property and define the configuration of form elements.
 Note that *name* attributes of the form fields should coincide with data item properties to ensure a simple and clear way of two-way binding.

-To add values into the sub-form when a subview is created, use the *onSubViewCreate()* event with two parameters:
+To add values into the sub-form when a subview is created, use the api/ui.datatable_onsubviewcreate_event.md event with two parameters:

 - view - the created subview;
 - item - the item for which a subview is created.